roseengineering/rtlwaterfall/README.md

   --quit           quit, no waterfall
 ```

-For example, the following works well for a 2048 KHz RTLTCP stream if you stand back.
+For example, the following works well for a 2048KHz RTLTCP stream if you stand back.

 ```
 $ rtlwaterfall --repeat 2000 --freq 99e6 --gain 40